alexvmt/cholera_risk_modeling/README.md

 - How exactly are the areal means of terrestrial and oceanic variables computed?
 - How is the number of non-outbreak data points of 8504 calculated?
 Intuitively I would calculate 9 years x 12 months x 40 coastal districts = 4320.
 I'm clearly missing something here.
 - Which of the lag variables are used in the final model, i. e. actual lag values, rate of change and/or binary features indicating the rate of change's direction?

+## Requirements

+Assuming `conda` is installed, run the following commands in your terminal to run the scripts and notebooks in this repository:

+- create environment: `conda env create --file=cholera_risk_modeling.yaml`
+- activate environment: `conda activate cholera_risk_modeling`
+- you might need to do the following in addition: `pip install ghostscript`